Loneliness Test for Seniors

 Clinical Disclaimer

 The UCLA Loneliness Scale is a screening tool for educational and self-reflection purposes.
 It is not a clinical assessment and cannot determine whether you have a mental health condition.
 An elevated score suggests significant loneliness that may benefit from professional support.
 Always consult a qualified healthcare professional for mental health concerns.
-Reviewed by a Certified Drug and Alcohol Counselor (CADC-II).
+Compiled by Jason Ramirez, CADC-II.
+Clinical content drawn from NIMH, PubMed, and WHO.
+For evaluation, consult a licensed mental health professional.

 Crisis & Support Resources